ci-lab-cz/streamd/README.md

 ```

 **Output**
+*each run creates a unique log file which contains name of the protein, ligand file and time of run.*
 In the working directory (or in the current directory if wdir argument was not set up) will be created the next folders:
 ```
 md_preparation/